sava-software/ravina/solana/README.md

 ##### Build

-jlink is used to create an executable JVM with the minimal set of modules.
+jlink is used to create an executable JVM which contains the minimal set of modules.

 ```shell
 docker build -t lookup_table_service:latest .
 ```

-##### Create Lookup Table Cache Volume
+##### Create Address Lookup Table Cache Volume

 Used to support faster restarts.